dcsoft-yyf/JIEJIE.NET/README.md

         public override void z0ZzZzbmmOOl0nO(ElementLoadEventArgs args);
     }
 ```
-You can see , some API's name obfuscated.This make software more difficute to cract.
+You can see , some API's name obfuscated.

 ## 2 , Obfuscate control-flow.
 JieJie can anlyse IL Code, and obfuscate control-flow randomly without lost any features, It let codes are very hard to read, some times it will cause crack tool error.